eprev/eprev.org/_posts/2015-08-06-change-os-x-network-location-based-on-the-wi-fi-network-name.md

 If you connect to a wireless network that you don’t have a specific location for, then the default location “Automatic” will be used.

-And of course we need a [tool](https://github.com/eprev/locationchanger) for doing that.
-The installation process is extremely easy:
+Then, we need to install [`locationchanger`](https://github.com/eprev/locationchanger).
+It‘s a tool that watches for wireless network changes and responds accordingly.
+Its installation process is extremely easy:

 {% highlight shell %}
 $ curl -L https://github.com/eprev/locationchanger/raw/master/locationchanger.sh | bash
 {% endhighlight %}

-It will ask only for a root password to install `locationchanger`.
+It will ask only for a root password to install `locationchanger` service.
 Now, every time you connect to a wireless network it will change the location to either the corresponding or the default one.

 That’s not all.
 We still want to change Security Preferences automatically when the location